hemidactylus/lagchain_exp1/README.md

 General note: **notebooks** show how to use, **py-files** implement the tools.

+Some of the notebooks below work with either OpenAI's or Google's choice of LLM.
+In the notebook this shows as a cell with a simple binary choice;
+but, whereas for OpenAI you just need to provide a valid `OPENAI_API_KEY` in `.env`, for Google (running locally) you have to go through a more convoluted setup, described in a [separate document](google_setup.md).

 ## Phase I - LLM caching

 See [this page](phase1_llmcaching.md).